marklabrecque/gss/README.txt

 ---------------------------------------

 Google Site Search uses the Google API to search one or more sites.
-A Google API key is required to use this module.
+A Search engine unique ID is required to use this module.

 The difference in this module, compared to other such as Google CSE, is that search results are completely customized and will not appear in an